 A supervisor texts asking where the new safety checklist lives.
 A new hire asks how to clock in for a split shift.
 An hourly employee needs the benefits enrollment deadline before the end of the day.
 The answers exist somewhere, but they’re buried across email threads, PDFs, shared drives, HR portals, LMS modules, and manager memory.

-That’s why the modern internal knowledge base matters.
+That’s why having a modern internal knowledge base matters.
 It isn’t just a digital filing cabinet.
 It’s the place employees go to get clear answers, complete tasks correctly, and keep moving without waiting for HR, IT, or a manager to respond.
 For organizations with frontline, remote, and distributed teams, that shift changes daily work.

 Many organizations already have content.
 What they don’t have is a system that helps people retrieve it quickly and confidently.
 Our blog will explain how an AI powered intranet can turn a buried policy or SOP into an immediate answer helping workforce with quick information accessibility.